 - Saute – Dry Method.
-Is French for “to jump” which is what your food should do when it hits your pan.
+Is French for “to jump,” which is what your food should do when it hits your pan.
 A common mistake made with this method is using too much oil.
 You only need to put a small amount in a hot pan ( ½ a tablespoon is the most you’ll ever need).
 All you are looking to do is keep your food from sticking to the pan; food will not stick to a hot pan.

 - Frying – Dry Method.
-This can be broken down into pan frying, which is what most people will do when they are at home.
-There is also deep frying, which I do not recommend unless you have the proper fryer to use.
+This can be broken down into pan-frying, which is what most people will do when they are at home.
+There is also deep-frying, which I do not recommend unless you have the proper fryer to use.
 Otherwise, using a lot of oil at high temperatures becomes a fire hazard.
-Pan frying works just as good, and you use far less oil.
+Pan-frying works just as good, and you use far less oil.

 - Braising – Combination Method.
 This is a 2-stage cooking method.
 You will sear your meat in a hot pan, forming a crust on both sides.
-Then you will place it in a roasting pan, with the cooking liquid 2/3 of the way up the meat (which will be the sauce) and covering with foil before finishing in the oven.
+Then you will place it in a roasting pan, with the cooking liquid 2/3 of the way up the meat (which will be the sauce) and cover with foil before finishing in the oven.